thefloatingcorn/overture/Resources/LeetCode.md

 # Classifying LeetCode

 ## Intro
-A classification is built to focus on the essential problems on LeetCode, referring existing works such as:
+This classification is built to focus on the essential problems on LeetCode, referring existing works such as:

 https://mincongzhang.gitbooks.io/data_structures_and_algorithms/content/